Program Leaders & Proposals

 Rev. Lee A. Ireland is a full-time Interim Pastor.
 She was trained as a pastor at Andover Newton Theological Seminary and trained as a Spiritual Director at Mercy Center, Madison, CT.
 Since 1990, she has been leading retreats and serving churches.
 She has worked in a women's prison and has served per diem in hospital chaplaincy.
 She is well aware of how life throws us curve balls and the importance of listening and following our faith journeys to learn how to maintain our centers as we walk with our God.

-As the Executive Director, Lawrence works in partnership with the staff to ensure that the guest experience at the Ridge is top quality.
+As the Executive Director of Rolling Ridge, Lawrence works in partnership with the staff to ensure that the guest experience at the Ridge is top quality.
 He also partners with retreat leaders to provide excellent programming at the Ridge, and is available to speak about the ongoing ministry and historic mission of Rolling Ridge as a place of rest, retreat, and transformation.
+An ordained American Baptist pastor, he is a graduate of UCLA, Golden Gate Seminary, Franciscan School of Theology, and American Baptist Seminary of the West.
+Eco-spirituality is his passion (and was his doctoral dissertation), encouraging everyone to live into the fullness of our connection with nature, God, and all people.

 Grace Ji-Sun Kim